 In March, 1948 Prudence Heward was honoured with a memorial exhibition at the National Gallery.
 In July 2010 two of her paintings, Rollande and At The Theatre, were featured in Canada Post’s Art Canada stamp series.

 Prudence’s work can be found in several Canadian galleries including the Winnipeg Art Gallery, the Art Gallery of Ontario, the Montreal Museum of Fine Arts and the National Gallery of Canada.
-She may have been frail herself, but her paintings depict strong, almost defiant women.
+She may have been frail in health, but her paintings depict strong, almost defiant women.
 Prudence Heward is considered one of the most influential Canadian artists of the early 20th century.